TartCodes/simple-methods/README.md

 - Can be used for whatever purpose you want (in regards to...well various JS methods)
 - Enjoy!

+## To-Do List

+- Finishing adding String Methods
+- Add Array and Object Methods
+- Decide on one page or multiple pages
+- Other *things*...

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).